bovvver/bovvver/README.md

 🔭 I’m currently working on React and it's ecosystem.

-If you fing my job intresting, please send me a message!
+If you find my job intresting, please send me a message!